TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 [^upesy]: [How do microcontroller timers work?](https://www.upesy.com/blogs/tutorials/how-works-timers-in-micro-controllers) – A decent article on timers.
 Diagrams are in French though.

-In the diagram, the clock signal is first divided by a prescaler of 2, then divided by an auto-reload of 6.
+Here, the clock signal is first divided by a prescaler of 2, then divided by an auto-reload of 6.
 On every overflow (arrow shooting up), the timer starts a new period and triggers an interrupt.
 This interrupt will be used later to trigger a DAC/DMA send.
 {% endalert %}